Her Blue Angel

-An oversized bird's persistent attention made her feel that she was being sent a message.
+An oversized bird's persistence made her feel she was being sent a message.

 Bluebirds were always a source of joy for my husband, Pete, and me.
 We loved to watch them in our yard, building their nests in the many bluebird boxes Pete had built to accommodate them.